JoaoLopesF/RemoteDebug/README.md

 - requires a physical cable to the Arduino device (if the device is far away or in a remote location this is not easy)
 - debugging multiple Arduinos at the same time requires many serial ports and a lot of cables

-With the ESP8266 (NodeMCU) we now have network connectivity which can be used for streaming debugging information in real-time.
+With the ESP8266 (NodeMCU) or ESP32 we now have network connectivity which can be used for streaming debugging information in real-time.

 ## Telnet